MILESTONES IN RETINA

 Taku Wakabayashi, MD, PhD, and Yusuke Oshima, MD, PhD

-Yusuke Oshima, MD, PhD (left) and Taku Wakabayashi, MD, PhD (right) in 2010.
+Yusuke Oshima, MD, PhD (right) and Taku Wakabayashi, MD, PhD (left) in 2010.
 Photo courtesy of Taku Wakabayashi, MD, PhD.

 The driving force behind our initial development of the 27-gauge vitrectomy system in the mid to late 2000s was not simply the pursuit of a smaller incision, but the desire to increase the safety, efficacy, and overall quality of the transconjunctival sutureless vitrectomy system.